Syrup/syrup-hugo/content/posts/create-a-discord-bot-1.md

 ```sh
 npm install discord.js
 ```
-Note that you must have at least nodejs version 16 and above
+Please note that you must have at least nodejs version 16 or above

 ```js